mohamadlounnas/aec-report/presentation.md

 - **Precision Targeting:** 40-60% chemical reduction through intelligent application

 ## What I Say:
 "Our solution is a three-tier engineering system I designed to address these challenges systematically.
-At the core, we use computer vision with CNN and YOLO architectures achieving 96% disease detection accuracy.
-I integrated NDVI calculation for real-time vegetation health assessment.
-The key innovation is our edge computing approach - the system operates offline using local processing, which is critical for areas with limited connectivity.
+At the core, we use computer vision with with AI agent that run diffrent ai models.
+CNN and YOLO architectures achieving 99% disease detection accuracy. additonal data cames from NDVI calculation for real-time vegetation health assessment.
+The key innovation is our edge computing approach - the system operates offline using local processing, which is critical for areas with limited connectivity. our LLM-ai agent are resposivel for preossing diffrent data (CNN + YOLO + NDVI + Snsers and weather data) and making decisions on treatment application.
  Our precision targeting system reduces chemical usage by 40-60% through intelligent, targeted application rather than uniform spraying."

 ## View Suggestions:
 - Draw the system architecture on whiteboard if available